COSSAS/SOARCA/documentation/content/en/docs/core-components/executer.md

+---
-# SOARCA Executer design
+title: SOARCA Executer
+weight: 5
+categories: [architecture]
+tags: []
+description: >
     The document contains the design considerations of the executer of SOARCA
+---

 ## Components